UrboWhite/metasystem/README.md

 through live metrics and actively intervenes to maintain the optimal tension between them, preventing both collapse into consensus and disintegration into chaos

-The goal is **not** to claim we've created true consciousness, but to experimentally test whether *Adversarial System Prommpting (ASP)* between architecturally distinct language models can produce a measurably different dynamic structure from cooperative dialogue — one whose properties are compatible with the theoretical conditions for the emergence of SELF.
+The goal is **not** to claim we've created true consciousness, but to experimentally test whether *Adversarial System Prompting (ASP)* between architecturally distinct language models can produce a measurably different dynamic structure from cooperative dialogue — one whose properties are compatible with the theoretical conditions for the emergence of SELF.
 Hell-Loop protocol is not proof of consciousness in a machine; rather, it is a matter of testing whether we can create conditions under which something resembling consciousness could emerge.

 ## 📜 The Book